Important information regarding Covid-19 and the treatment at Diers Klinik:

 WE ARE OPEN EVERY DAY FOR INSEMINATION TREATMENTS BETWEEN 9-16 O'CLOCK

-You can still contact us by phone every day between 9 an 16 o'clock.
-If you do not reach us, you are more than welcome to write us an e-mail
+You can contact us by phone every day between 9 and 10 o'clock.
+You can also always send us an e-mail: email@example.com

 Please contact us by e-mail to get an appointment for the insemination treatment.
 If you do not live in Denmark you need a document from us, so you can travel to Denmark.
 We will send the document by e-mail between 9 and 10 am.
 Please write your full name and brthday in the e-mail, so we can make the document.

-From September 22nd we will ask everyone to wear a mask, when you visit our clinic.
+We will ask everyone to wear a mask when you visit our clinic.
 Our employees will wear masks as well, when they move around in the clinic.

 We have been in regular contact with the Danish Patient Safety Authority.
 If you meet the criteria below, you should contact the clinic by phone or email to arrange an appointment for an insemination treatment.
 If you want a time on the same day, we need to hear from you before 10 am.